| Newest Added Photographs | |

 ![]() ![]() |

 A diverted ECML HST service leaving the Pyewipe avoiding curve west of Lincoln.
 Services were diverted between Newark and Doncaster on 4 May 1997.
-The teletext clue for this was "trains diverted not calling at Retford" On the same day a diverted ECML electric service arriving at Doncaster, dragged by 47475. |
+The teletext clue for this was "trains diverted not calling at Retford" |

 ![]() |